SRA-VJTI/sra-board-hardware-design/README.md

         -  The parallel mode is a special feature, used for high-rated motors, requiring more than the 1.2A current limit.
         -  In this mode, the channel's directional pins and output pins are shorted; only one motor is connected to a motor driver i.e. two channels, giving a current capacity of 2.4A.
 Thus, one high rated motors can be controlled using ESP32.
         -  Note: The directional pin shorting is done by a manual DPDT switch.
 If the user turns on TB_A switch then the first motor driver goes into the parallel mode and its directional pins are shorted, where GPIO connections are IN1 = IN3 = 25 and IN2 = IN4 = 26.
 This is all done automatically.
 Also for parallel mode, the J1 and J2 junctions need to be shorted.
-        -  There was a redundancy of Parallel mode hence in this years SRA Board the parallel mode was removed.        <br/><br/>
+        -  Parallel mode has been discontinued in the current SRA Board.        <br/><br/>

 - ### **Moving back from the vintage Bar-graph LEDs to LED array and more switches**
     - The older edition used a pair of programmable switches and LEDs each.